Auto Scaling¶

 labels and/or taints defined on your nodegroups you'll need corresponding

 tags on your ASGs.
-You can do this with the tags
+You can do this with the tags key on your node group

 definitions.
 For example, given a node group with the following labels and